toolbarthomas/harbor/README.md

 ### Suggested javascript structure.

-Using the functionality of the Drupal.behaviors object, you can run the defined javascript during the (initial) (re)load within Drupal and Storybook.
+Using the functionality of the Drupal.behaviors Object, you can run the defined javascript during the (initial) (re)load within Drupal and Storybook.
-Storybook calls the attach handler within the Drupal behaviors, this object is used within Drupal sites and is also available for the styleguide.
+Storybook calls the attach handler within the Drupal behaviors, this Object is used within Drupal sites and is also available for the styleguide.

 The actual javascript can be created like the following and should be compliant with the Drupal javascript structure: